All Episodes

 How disrespectful.

-Where would General Motors be without the United Automobile workers?
+Where would General Motors be without the United Automobile Workers?

 It's a question no one seems to be asking, and so I've asked it, and here in essence is what I think is the answer.

-That is automobiles poorly made for no other reason than because they happen to be made on a day when too few workers showed up or too few showed up sober to do the jobs they were paid to do.
+That is, automobiles poorly made for no other reason than because they happen to be made on a day when too few workers showed up or too few showed up sober to do the jobs they were paid to do.

 Without the UAW, General Motors would simply have fired such workers and replaced them with ones who would do the jobs that they were paid to do.

-And so without correspondingly greater sales volume, uh so without the UAW, GM would have produced more reliable, higher quality cars, had a better reputation for quality, and correspondingly greater sales volume to uh go with it.
+And so without correspondingly greater sales volume, so without the UAW, GM would have produced more reliable, higher quality cars, had a better reputation for quality, and correspondingly greater sales volume to go with it.

 Why didn't they do this?

-Second, without the UAW, GM would have been free to produce in the most efficient lowest cost way and to introduce improvements in efficiency as rapidly as possible.
+Second, without the UAW, GM would have been free to produce in the most efficient, lowest cost way and to introduce improvements in efficiency as rapidly as possible.

 Sometimes this would have meant simply having one or two workers on the spot to do a variety of simple jobs that need doing without having to call in half a dozen different workers each belonging to a different union job classification and having to pay that much more to get the same job done.